nahashonkariuki/EventEase_App/README.md

 # instructions

-#Eventopia is an Online Events Management System that provides users with flexible and personalized access  to acessing, personalizing and managing their events.
+Eventopia is an Online Events Management System that provides users with flexible and personalized access  to acessing, personalizing and managing their events.
+This project can only run on an android emulator in an environment with firebase system requirements configured.

 A new Flutter project.